danielmkarlsson/SuperClean/README.md

 # SuperClean
-SuperCollider implementation of the Clean sampler for use inside of SuperCollider itself.
+A SuperCollider implementation of the Clean sampler for use _inside_ of SuperCollider itself.

 Alex McLean and Julian Rohrhuber built the thing initially, then I changed a few little things here and there.
-I need everyone to know that Scott Cazan did _all_ of the heavy lifting in my remodeling efforts.
+I need everyone to know that Scott Cazan did _all_ of the heavy lifting in my little remodeling efforts.
 What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt.

 ## Requirements

 * SuperCollider v3.7 or above
-* Mos def you should get: sc3-plugins: https://github.com/supercollider/sc3-plugins/
+* Mos def you should get: sc3-plugins: https://github.com/supercollider/sc3-plugins/  (terrible sounding delay otherwise)
 * git

 ## Lean is good